molmodcs/PyDockStats/README.md

 ## Acknowledgments

-This program is used for evaluating virtual screening programs, if you want to know more deeply how it works, check the paper which the program is based on {link}.
+This program is used for evaluating virtual screening programs, if you want to know more deeply how it works, check the [paper](https://doi.org/10.1186/s13321-015-0100-8) which the program is based on}.

 ## References